cazyw/shakespeare-quotes/README.md

 ### Display

 This section is still being worked on.
 This is my first real dive into React so it's been a learning experience looking at how to build the front-end using React components, how to dynamically render content based on its state and pass data between parent and child elements.
 I'm going through Stephen Grider's course on Udemy [Modern React with Redux](https://www.udemy.com/react-redux/) as a foundation for how to use React but applying it to my own project.
-Currently my setup is a bit ad-hoc but as I go through this course, I intend to refactor as necessary.
+Initially I setup webpack and its configuration myself however I decided to switch to the `create-react-app` package as that includes some additional features/minification of files.

 ### Testing

-This is an ongoing work in progress as I learn how to do testing with APIs and databases.
 I am using the `mocha` framework, and using the `supertest` and `chai` libraries.
 It's been an interesting learning experience as I'm getting a better understanding of how to do testing.
 Setup and teardown functions have been added.
 At the moment the tests run against a test database and running server.
 I'll look into mocking the setup and unit-level testing.

 `routes.test.js` uses the test database (so the development database is not used) and resets the database before each test.
 It tests that valid data posted to the database is saved, that invalid data is not, and that getting data from the database returns all data.

-`quotes.test.js` tests the MongoDB/mongoose schema.

 ## Contributing
 Carol Wong